 June 25 to July 1, 1862

-With failures to in attempts to advance directly on Richmond at First Manassas and Ball's Bluff, Union commanders decided on a new approach.
+With failures in attempts to advance directly on Richmond at First Manassas and Ball's Bluff, the Union decided on a new approach.
 In April 1862, Gen. George Brinton McClellan moved his Army of the Potomac to Fortress Monroe to advance toward Richmond up the Peninsula between the York and James Rivers.
 Moving slowly up the Peninsula, McClellan was near the outskirts of Richmond by late May 1862.
-With his army divided by the Chickahominy River, McClellan was attacked by Joseph Johnston and his Confederate army on May 31st.
-Despite the great potential of the attack, it was bungled and Johnston was wounded.
-President Jefferson Davis placed his military advisor, Robert E. Lee in command of the army.
-Lee had his troops entrench, and they nicknamed him "Granny" Lee in response.
-Lee had greater plans, however.
-He sent for Stonewall Jackson from the Shenandoah Valley to reinforce his army.
+McClellan's supply line was a rail line from White House due east of his army.
+The rail line crossed the Chickahominy River on its way to Richmond, so McClellan believed that he had to defend both sides of the Chickahominy River.
+The Confederates saw the vulnerability of McClellan's army, and Joseph Johnston attacked with his Confederate army on May 31st.
+Despite the great potential of the attack, it was bungled, and Johnston was wounded.
+McClellan's army remained outside of Richmond as Union armies in the west were advancing.
+Thoughtful Confederates could envision a short and dim future for their new nation.

 Beaver Dam Creek

 of his divisions north of the Chickahominy against the isolated Union V

 Lee had left only two divisions south of the river to hold off most of